-In our model of GluA2(R)/ γ -2 gating, assigning fully-occupied desensitized channels a conductance of 670 fS provided a good approximation to both our kinetic and noise data.
-While currents mediated by GluA2(R), GluA2(R)/ γ -8 and GluA2(R)/GSG1L also bore all the hallmarks of conducting desensitized channels, for these combinations the deviations from conventional parabolic current-variance relationships were less dramatic, and the editingdependent increases of steady-state currents were smaller.
-Furthermore, when co-expressed with γ -8 or GSG1L, the cross-linked GluA2(R) S729C mutant displayed a smaller residual steady-state current than that seen when it was co-expressed with γ -2.
-One possible explanation for these differences is that for GluA2(R) receptors the rank-order of desensitized channel conductance is γ -2 > γ -8 > no auxiliary > GSG1L.
+In our model of GluA2(R)/ $\gamma$ -2 gating, assigning fully occupied desensitized channels a conductance of 670 fS provided a good approximation to both our kinetic and noise data.
+While currents mediated by GluA2(R), GluA2(R)/ $\gamma$ -8, and GluA2(R)/GSG1L also bore all the hallmarks of conducting desensitized channels, for these combinations the deviations from conventional parabolic current-variance relationships were less dramatic, and the editing-dependent increases in steady-state current were smaller.
+Furthermore, when co-expressed with $\gamma$ -8 or GSG1L, cross-linking of the GluA2(R) S729C mutant displayed a smaller residual steady-state current than that seen when it was co-expressed with $\gamma$ -2.
+One possible explanation for these differences is that for GluA2(R) receptors the rank-order of desensitized channel conductance is $\gamma$ -2 > $\gamma$ -8 > no auxiliary > GSG1L.
 An alternative possibility is that this reflects the presence of both conducting and non-conducting desensitized states.
-In this latter scenario, our macroscopic data could be explained by γ -2-associated receptors spending a greater proportion of time than GluA2(R), GluA2(R)/ γ -8 or GluA2(R)/GSG1L in conducting desensitized states, relative to closed desensitized states.
+In this latter scenario, our macroscopic data could be explained by $\gamma$ -2-associated receptors spending a greater proportion of time than GluA2(R), GluA2(R)/ $\gamma$ -8, or GluA2(R)/GSG1L in conducting desensitized states, relative to closed desensitized states.

-Recently, a chimeric AMPAR/KAR construct (ATD and LBD of GluK2 with TM and C-tail of GluA2) has been shown to exhibit a large 'leak' current when co-expressed with TARPs49.
-Remarkably, when these chimera/TARP combinations were exposed to glutamate the currents decreased, suggesting that, despite conducting in the absence of agonist, desensitization could still cause closure of the channel49.
-The existence of a leak current in the presence of a TARP was taken to indicate that TARPs disrupt the ligandfree 'closed' state of the receptor, leading to spontaneous channel opening.
-Although we found no evidence that edited GluA2 receptors open spontaneously when expressed with a TARP, the fact that they conduct when desensitized - and the fact that the magnitude of the steady-state current is greatest when γ -2 is present - supports the view that TARPs can also disrupt channel closure in the desensitized state, in a manner that is Q/R-editing dependent.
+Recently, a chimeric AMPAR/KAR construct (ATD and LBD of GluK2 with TM and C-tail of GluA2) has been shown to exhibit a large leak current when co-expressed with TARPs.
+Remarkably, when these chimera/TARP combinations were exposed to glutamate the currents decreased, suggesting that, despite conducting in the absence of agonist, desensitization could still cause closure of the channel.
+The existence of a leak current in the presence of a TARP was taken to indicate that TARPs disrupt the ligand-free closed state of the receptor, leading to spontaneous channel opening.
+Although we found no evidence that edited GluA2 receptors open spontaneously when expressed with a TARP, the existence of receptors that conduct when desensitized-and the fact that the magnitude of the steady-state current is greatest when $\gamma$ -2 is present-supports the view that TARPs can also disrupt channel closure in the desensitized state, in a manner that is Q/R-editing-dependent.

-How might Q/R editing render the desensitized GluA2 receptor ion permeable?
-The switch from a neutral glutamine to a positively changed arginine alters both the charge and volume of the sidechain at the Q/R site.
-While the orientation of the arginine side chains in the desensitized state has yet to be resolved, in the activated structure of the GluA2(R)/ γ -2 receptor16 (and in closed heteromeric

-GluA1/2(R) γ -8; Ref 27) they project away from the cytoplasm and towards the gate.
-Structural modelling of the equivalent arginines in the highly homologous homomeric edited kainate receptor GluK2(R) suggests a similar outward projection of the side chains, resulting in an interaction between the pore loop and the M3 helix proximal to the gate that modifies the channel pharmacology50.
-If such interactions are present in GluA2(R), these might modify the rearrangement of the channel gate following desensitization, thereby hampering full channel closure.
-Alternatively, charge-charge repulsion between arginines at the level of the selectivity filter could compromise the narrowing of the pore and may be sufficient, on its own, to account for the ion flow through desensitized channels.
+How might Q/R site editing render the desensitized GluA2 receptor ion permeable?
+Of note, in the case of the homologous Q/R-edited kainate receptor GluK2(R), the homomeric receptors are markedly more sensitive to block by cis-unsaturated fatty acids than are GluK2(R)/K1(Q) heteromers.
+Structural modeling of the pore loop arginines of the GluK2(R) homomers suggests their side chains project away from the cytoplasm and towards the gate, and the resultant interaction between the pore loop and the M3 helix proximal to the gate is proposed to influence fatty acid pharmacology.
+While the orientation of the arginine side chains in the desensitized state has yet to be resolved, in the activated structure of the GluA2(R)/ $\gamma$ -2 receptor (and in closed heteromeric GluA1/2(R)\ $\gamma$ -8; ref. ) they too project away from the cytoplasm and towards the gate.
+If such interactions are present in desensitized GluA2(R)/y-2, these might modify the rearrangement of the channel gate following desensitization, thereby hampering full channel closure.
+Alternatively, given structural evidence that the Q/R site may act as an additional gate of the receptor, charge-charge repulsion between arginines at this site might specifically compromise the constriction at this gate, which may be sufficient, on its own, to account for the ion flow through desensitized channels.